 For a non-spicy alternative that you’re sure to have in your refrigerator consider using a simple mayonnaise.
 Both mustard and mayo contain vinegar as a key ingredient, so you won’t lose that mustardy tang.
 This makes the latter an excellent substitute for anyone who can’t stand mustard’s heat.
 As a bonus, mayonnaise is a great emulsifier, so if you’re making a dressing or sauce you might even get an even smoother result.

 Before you give up on your craving check the back of your store cupboard for these lesser-known sauces.
 While they taste quite different, they both provide a tangy and pleasant experience to rival the original.
 You may want to check you like the taste before adding a spoonful to your recipe, but a little experimentation might lead you to some interesting results.

 Are you more confident in the kitchen?
 Or do you fancy yourself a bit of a culinary scientist?
 Then why not try to come up with your own alternative?
 There are no wrong answers when it comes to cooking, and some of the best inventions were made by accident.
 Try combining some likely ingredients and see what happens.
 A little tip is to try to pick out the feature of mustard that’s most important to your recipe.

-Perhaps you want a spice for a salad dressing, an emulsifying agent for a sauce, or some flavor for a sandwich.
+Perhaps you want a spice for a salad dressing (check out our best salad spinners), an emulsifying agent for a sauce, or some flavor for a sandwich.
 Once you’ve identified the effect you want to produce, have a look at the ingredients you have in your kitchen, and don’t be afraid to experiment.